 At the time I had NO idea what a spritz was let alone what Aperol was.
 I just knew everyone was drinking it and I wanted a taste!

 It was the most refreshing upscale cocktail and absolutely needed in the heat of the summer!
+It's like a fancy American Strawberry lemonade (but different!)

 So this Aperol Sprtiz MOCKTAIL was inspired by that.
 It is made without alcohol and actually is very healthy too!